ehean/ehean.github.io/README.md

 **4. Writing User Data via a POST Request**

 Let's use the FB.api() to post a status to the current user's wall from within our application.
 This will require us to get the publish_actions permission from the user.
-Since this permission requires Facebook approval to use, this guide will walk you through how to create the POST request.
-The application will state the public_profile permission is 'granted', but the Facebook API will prevent any actions related to it.
+This guide will walk you through how to create the POST request, but since the publish_actions permisssion requires approval by Facebook to use, we will not be able to verify the code.
+The application will state the publish_actions permission is 'granted', but the Facebook API will prevent any actions related to it.

+**a.
+Get publish_actions permission**

+Get the publish_actions permission from the user.
+This can be done via the FB.login method.

+	function grantPublishPermission(response) {
+  		FB.login(function(response) {
+  		}, {scope:'publish_actions'});
+	}

+**b.
+Send POST Request**

+Use the FB.api() method to send a POST request.
+For the first parameter we will pass **me/feed**, which is the status node.
+In the second parameter we will pass **POST** as the method.
+For the third parameter we will pass the access token (which must be retrieved from response.authResponse.access_token) and the message.
+Finally we will pass the callback function to handle the response.

+	function postStatus() {
+  		FB.api(
+    		"/me/feed",
+    		"POST",
+    		{  "access_token": accessToken, "message": "hello world" },
+    		function (response) {
+      			if (response && !response.error) {
+        			console.log("status posted successfully");
+      			}
+      			else {
+        			console.log("error: " + JSON.stringify(response.error));
+        		}
+    		}
+  		);
+	}

+Again, using this functionality will require approval by Facebook to work.